Busland Film and Music Studio presented David Cassel’s “Exit Strategy – A Berlin Story”, March 16th to 19th, 2023.

 To secure a seat, send a donation of any amount to

-With a few comic side journeys to “Fear of the future” and “Life during lockdown”, “Exit Strategy” delves into how the Cassel family innovates while the world continues to throw ridiculous and completely unnecessary curve balls.
+With a few comic side journeys to “Fear of the future” and “Life during lockdown”, “Exit Strategy” delves into how the Cassel family innovates while the world continues to throw curve balls.

 Ticket price includes Homemade pizza and a soft drink.
 A guaranteed good time.

 David’s father, Wilhelm Heinrich Oigen Cassel, was born in Berlin in 1931.
 He escaped Nazi Germany as a 7 year old child in November 1938.
 His exit was engineered by his Aunt Hilda who had moved to England shortly after the Nuremburg Laws had been passed on September 15, 1935.
-With a specially acquired visa, he was one of only 10,000 children to be spirited off to England, and safety from persecution, under the British “Kindertransport” program.
+With a specially acquired visa, he was one of only 10,000 children to be spirited off to safety from state persecution through the British “Kindertransport” program in 1938.

-His parents, noticing the change in political temperature, feared for the safety of their family.
-In 1935, they decided to leave him at an orphanage that was housed in a Jewish Synagogue in central Berlin.
+Noticing the change in political temperature, his parents feared for the safety of their family.
+They decided to leave him at an orphanage that was housed in a Jewish Synagogue in central Berlin.
 During the infamous Kristalnacht, the synagogue he had called home for 3 years was targeted by nazis who threatened to burn it down with him and the other children in it.
 Thus began an endless journey of displacement and disenfranchisement.

-It was in February 2020, after 9 months of living from parking lot to parking lot, that several national news services picked up on their story and decided to do what they could to draw attention to their situation.
+In February 2020, after 9 months of living from parking lot to parking lot, several national news services picked up on their story.
+They decided to do what they could to draw attention to their situation and help them find an affordable, permanent place to park their sustainable living project.
 Shortly thereafter, the good people at Theater Haus Mitte came to the rescue and provided a parking space in the back yard of Berlin’s premiere cultural rehearsal and production facility.

-A story was done by Germany’s national broadcaster, ARD, that summed up the circumstances.
+A story was done by Germany’s national broadcaster, ARD, that summed up the very unusual circumstances.
 You can watch it here:

-From May 2023, they are on the move again.
+The next move is on May 1st 2023.
 Watch this space to find out where they land!